000AG000/BashMetaHandler/README.md

 ## Features

-It provites an interpreter for a own bash meta languange
+It provites an interpreter for a own bash meta languange.
+Currently only tested for linux systems.

 ## Requirements